Path Evolution Model for Endogenous Channel Digital Twin towards 6G Wireless Networks: Implementation of Path Evolution Model

 The invariance of target path evolutions to historical path features and time is fundamental for the PEM generalization capability.
-From block A to block E on the top of Fig.~\ref{fig: generalization}, analysis of invariant target path evolution of PEM is unfolded in a logically progressive manner as follows: \begin{enumerate} \item \textbf{Block A}: To begin with, we can focus on the generalizability in the feature evolution of a single path based on the path extraction step in the operation framework.
-Evolution of multiple paths in wireless channels includes two aspects, evolution of each single path and correlation among different paths.
-Through path extraction, the environment-related path correlation can be removed. \item \textbf{Block B}: Subsequently, feature evolution of one single path originates from two physics processes, EM wave propagation and mobility.
-EM wave propagation (e.g., transmission and reflection) can be formulated as a function of interaction positions and EM parameters (e.g., conductivity and permittivity) alongside a path, which is universal among environments.
-The mobility model is a function of time and mobility parameters (e.g., initial interaction positions, velocity and acceleration), which affects the change of path feature.
-Without loss of generality, mobility model among environments can be unified \cite{comst_mobility_Harri_2009}. \item \textbf{Block C}: Thereafter, original path evolution can be formulated as a function of time, EM and mobility parameters based on the EM wave propagation laws and mobility model. \item \textbf{Block D}: Then, input in the original path evolution should be reformulated as historical path features to facilitate PEM.
-An auxiliary implicit expression of EM and mobility parameters can be attained from historical path features \cite{twc_electromagnetic_jiang_2024}.
-Since such implicit expression is determined by the EM propagation laws and mobility model, it is environment-generalizable as well. \item \textbf{Block E}: Finally, due to the environment-generalizability in EM wave propagation laws and mobility model, the environmental generalizable target path evolution is yielded when the EM and mobility parameters are substituted by their implicit expressions. \end{enumerate}
+From block A to block E on the top of Fig.~\ref{fig: generalization}, analysis of invariant target path evolution of PEM is unfolded in a logically progressive manner below. \begin{enumerate} \item \textbf{Block A}: To begin with, we can focus on the generalizability in the feature evolution of a single path based on the path extraction step in the operation framework.
+The evolution of multiple paths in wireless channels includes two aspects: the evolution of each single path and the correlation among different paths.
+Through path extraction, the environment-related path correlation can be removed. \item \textbf{Block B}: Subsequently, the evolution of a single path originates from two physics processes, EM wave propagation and mobility.
+EM wave propagation (e.g., transmission and reflection) can be formulated as a function of interaction positions and EM parameters (e.g., conductivity and permittivity) along a path, which is universal among environments.
+The user mobility model is calculated based on kinematics, which can be parameterized by initial conditions, speed limit, and topology nodes.
+Without loss of generality, mobility model among environments can be unified \cite{comst_mobility_Harri_2009}. \item \textbf{Block C}: Thereafter, original path evolution can be formulated as a function of time, EM, and mobility parameters based on the EM wave propagation laws and mobility model. \item \textbf{Block D}: Then, input in the original path evolution should be reformulated as historical path features to facilitate PEM.
+With sufficient measurements and Signal-to-Noise Ratio (SNR), an auxiliary implicit expression of EM and mobility parameters can be attained from historical path features \cite{twc_electromagnetic_jiang_2024}.
+Since the implicit expression is determined by the EM propagation laws and mobility model, it is environment-invariant as well. \item \textbf{Block E}: Finally, due to the invariance of EM wave propagation laws and mobility model, the environment-invariant target path evolution is yielded when the EM and mobility parameters are substituted by their implicit expressions. \end{enumerate}